developer-luizcarlos/Simple-calculator-with-theme-switcher/README.md

-# Simple calculator built using HTML, Css and Javascript
+# Simple calculator built using HTML, CSS and Javascript

 ![Screenshot of calculator with first theme](./assets/screenshots/theme1-screenshot.png)